justinmeiners/nelder-mead/README.md

 - improved performance and memory usage.
 - optional parameters for configuring the initial simplex.
-- simplifed interface and calling convention to use primitive types.
+- improved interface especially focus on primitive types.
 - single header style instead of two file.
 - safe for C++ include.

 ## Include

 Copy `nelder_mead.h` into your project.
-This is a single header style.
-Include it normally to get forward definitions:
+It is "single header style", so whenever you want the forward definitions include it normally:

     #include "nelder_mead.h"

-Then it at least one `.c` file, include it again with the preprocessor defined to get the implementation:
+Then it at least one `.c` file, include it again with a macro defined to get the implementation:

     #define NELDER_MEAD_IMPLEMENTATION
     #include "nelder_mead.h`